Yargazi/FE-Assignment-BONO/README.md

 - API Integration: Efficient fetching and rendering of data from Bono’s API endpoints, ensuring real-time updates and accurate data representation.

-  -Tailwind CSS for Styling: Leveraging Tailwind CSS for a clean, responsive, and visually appealing design, ensuring consistency across different screen sizes.
+- Tailwind CSS for Styling: Leveraging Tailwind CSS for a clean, responsive, and visually appealing design, ensuring consistency across different screen sizes.

 - Icon Toggle Feature: Implementation of a seamless icon toggle functionality that enhances user interaction by changing icons upon user actions.